hwong511/car-insurance-fraud-detection/README.md

 Two approaches were compared:
 1. **Off-the-shelf model** – Based on [ViT Base Patch16-224](https://huggingface.co/google/vit-base-patch16-224) from Hugging Face, using **class weights** to address class imbalance (see classweight-only)
-2. **Custom-built model** – Designed from scratch in Python, using **both class weights and image augmentation** to mitigate imbalance and improve generalization.
+2. **Custom-built model** – Designed from scratch in Python, using **both weighted sampling and image augmentation** to mitigate imbalance and improve generalization.
+Tuned multiple hyperparameters to seek for better performance

 This comparison highlights the impact of different imbalance-handling strategies on model performance.